pystander/ENGG1340_Gp106_RTC/README.md

 # Road to Castle

+## Introduction
 A text-based RPG for HKU ENGG1340 group project.

 The Ultimate Goal is to defeat the monsters amid the road and arive to the Castle.

-# Features
+## Features

-- Multiple Character Classes (Warrior, Mage, Archer)
+- Multiple Character Classes: Warrior, Mage, Archer

-- Random mobs and monsters
+- Random mobs, monsters, and events (CR1)

-- Shops and Items (Weapon, Armour, Consumables)
+- Shops and Items: Weapon, Armour, Consumables

-- Level System
+- Level and Save System (CR2)

+** CR stands for Code Requirement